 - Are recognized global thought leaders; or

 Penn faculty and students are eligible and encouraged to apply.
 Students must apply with the documented support of at least one faculty member.
 Applicants may apply for a grant no more than once a semester.
 All questions on the application should be answered completely and thoroughly.

 Grant Term and Budget

 The grant term is limited to the end of the academic year.
-Larger multi-year initiatives will be considered (up to two years maximum).
+Larger, multi-year initiatives will be considered (up to two years maximum).
 Exceptions will be made on a case-by-case basis.
+Grant funds must be used in this academic year and cannot be used for receptions, speaker fees, or payment of an honorarium.
+Grant funds cannot be used for any purposes other than the ones for which the grant funds were solicited.
 Grants will not exceed $3,500.